dschadow/CloudSecurity/README.md

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml) file in the **config-client-vault** project does require valid credentials to access Vault.
 The active configuration is using AppRole, but Token support is available too.

 # Manual Vault Configuration
-In case you don't want to use the provided Vault Docker image you can find the required steps to initialize Vault below.
+In case you don't want to use the configured Vault Docker container you can find all required commands to initialize Vault below:

-    vault server -config Docker/config/dev-file.hcl
+    vault server -config Docker/config/file-storage.hcl
     export VAULT_ADDR=http://127.0.0.1:8200
     vault operator init
     export VAULT_TOKEN=[Root Token]